 At the end of a long line of one-story buildings is a brightly painted yellow storefront with “Wanyawira Retail Shop” etched above the entrance.
-From the street, the neatly organized stacks of bread, juice and washing powder are clearly visible.
-Seated out front in a blue plastic chair, sits Cicily Makuma, a farmer that is now venturing into her first retail business.
+From the street, the neatly organized stacks of bread, juice, and washing powder are clearly visible.
+Seated out front in a blue plastic chair, sits Cicily Makuma, a farmer who is now venturing into her first retail business.

-Cicily first began farming after getting married and moving to Makengi, a village located in Kenya’s Eastern Province.
+Cicily first began farming after getting married and moving to Makengi, a small community located in Kenya’s Eastern Province.
 She started off by growing tomatoes and green peas, selling her produce at the market in town.
 However, her tomatoes did not fetch high prices due to disease and poor quality.
-“I was doing farming on tomatoes, but I wouldn’t get good yields and I didn’t know how to take care of my plants in nutrition and to protect from diseases,” she said.
+“I was doing farming on tomatoes, but I wouldn’t get good yields and I didn’t know how to take care of my plants in nutrition and to protect from diseases,” she explains.

-In April 2015, Cicily joined Mavuno Zaidi, a partnership between TechnoServe and Syngenta that aims to increase the incomes of 15,000 smallholder tomato and potato farmers in the Rift Valley and Eastern Kenya via improved input use, adoption of good agricultural practices and improved market access.
+In April 2015, Cicily joined Mavuno Zaidi, a partnership between TechnoServe and Syngenta that aimed to increase the incomes of 15,000 smallholder tomato and potato farmers in the Rift Valley and eastern Kenya via improved input use, adoption of good agricultural practices, and improved market access.

-Through Mavuno Zaidi, Cicily attended interactive agronomy trainings where she learned about seven crucial elements to successful tomato farming, including nursery preparation, land preparation, transplanting, weeding, crop protection, staking and post-harvest techniques.
+Cicily attended interactive agronomy trainings, where she learned about seven crucial elements to successful tomato farming, including nursery preparation, land preparation, transplanting, weeding, crop protection, staking, and post-harvest techniques.
 Cicily shared that one of the most influential trainings focused on the proper fertilizers to use and best practices for crop protection.

 TechnoServe also introduced farmers participating in the Mavuno Zaidi program to a new variety of hybrid tomatoes, called Kilele F1, which were provided by Syngenta.
 Kilele F1 is suitable for dryer areas, has a firmness that increases its transportability and shelf life to over 21 days, and produces more tomatoes over a longer period of time.
 It has a smooth, shiny skin and an elongated shape that makes its appearance attractive to customers, thus increasing its marketability.

-With the new variety of tomatoes planted, Cicily’s tomato plants are now producing 5 kilograms per vine, a 250 percent increase over her previous yields, and her harvest season has extended from three to eight weeks.
-As a result of this increase in production, Cicily is now harvesting 120 crates of tomatoes as opposed to 20 crates, while improvements in the quality of her tomatoes has increased the price of each crate from 800 shillings to 1,500 shillings.
+With the new variety of tomatoes planted, Cicily’s tomato plants are now producing 5 kilograms per vine, a 250% increase over her previous yields, and her harvest season has extended from three to eight weeks.
+As a result of this increase in production, Cicily is now harvesting 120 crates of tomatoes as opposed to 20 crates, while improvements in the quality of her tomatoes have increased the price of each crate from 800 shillings to 1,500 shillings.

 With the profits from her tomato business, Cicily has been able to purchase a power saw for cutting wood and a cow to produce milk for her family’s use.
 But Cicily expressed that her biggest accomplishment has been opening a shop in town where she sells popular goods to members of her community.

 “I am doing fine in life now.
 I’ve been able to move from village to town.
-And I am able to feed my family from this shop,” she said.
+And I am able to feed my family from this shop,” she says.